preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/business-group-settings/permissions/index.rst.txt

 .. image:: permissions-workspace-new.png

 + **Allow mobile login**: This setting is intended to offer login to certain parts of Omnia for first line workers, partners and similar.
 The user needs the Kaizala app and a viable account.
-In Omnia 6.10 this functionality will be relabeled "Kaizala login". **Note!** Mobile login/Kaizala login can't be used in Omnia on-prem.
+If you come across a label that says "Kaizala login" - it's the same thing. **Note!** Mobile login/Kaizala login can't be used in Omnia on-prem.
 + **Business Profile Workspace Designer**: Add and remove Workspace Designers (administrators) here as needed.
 + **Business Workspace Reader**: Here you can set permissions for the Workspace navigation.